 You can find out even more about what is included in the Digestive System Packet at this post.
 With all the new material, the Digestive System Packet

 Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
 You will also receive an email from Sendowl (the service I use), which will have a link you can click on to download the Digestive System Unit.
 (It will say, “You can download your digital products…” with a clickable link.)
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
-You can also reach me by using the contact form on the blog or can reach me over at our Homeschool Den Facebook Page.
+You can also reach me by using the contact form on the blog.

 Don’t forget to check your PayPal email address for the download link!